Read the Antigua travel guide to help make the most of your ultimate Caribbean adventure. Here’s an insider view of:

 A crewed yacht charter provides the ultimate luxury, with a captain and chef onboard to cater to your every need.
 You can relax on deck, enjoying the stunning views and sipping cocktails while your crew navigates the Caribbean Sea.

-You’ll also have the opportunity to explore some lesser-known spots around Antigua, including secluded coves and hidden beaches.
+You’ll also have the opportunity to explore some lesser-known spots, including secluded coves and hidden beaches in Antigua.
 With a range of yachts available, you’re sure to find the perfect vessel to suit your needs.

 The capital of Antigua, St John, is home to about 35,000 residents.
-It is also the center of both business and tourist activity.
+This city offers the perfect blend of both business and tourist activity.

 Here are some of the most popular tourist spots on the island: